DeAutremont Brothers: Later years and deaths

 Hugh DeAutremont was paroled in 1958.
 He moved to San Francisco where he worked as a printer.
 He was diagnosed with stomach cancer three months after his release and died on March 30, 1959.

-Roy DeAutremont was diagnosed with schizophrenia in 1949 and was transferred to Oregon State Hospital in Salem, Oregon.
+Roy DeAutremont was diagnosed with schizophrenia in 1949 and was transferred to the Oregon State Hospital in Salem.
 He later underwent a frontal lobotomy which left him unable to care for himself.
 In 1979, he was transferred to a Salem nursing home where he received 24-hour care.
 Roy was granted parole in March 1983.
-He died at the nursing home where he had resided since 1979 on June 17, 1983 at the age of 83.
+He died at the nursing home where he had resided since 1979 on June 17, 1983, at the age of 83.

 Ray DeAutremont was the last of the brothers to be released from prison, on October 27, 1961.
 He was questioned by reporters while leaving the prison, and when asked how it felt to be released, he replied, "I'm trying to think of something to say.
 Well you can imagine how it feels, can't you?
 But one thing is for sure: For the rest of my life I will struggle with the question of whatever possessed us to do such a thing?"
 After his release, Ray lived in Eugene, Oregon, where he worked as a janitor on the weekends at the University of Oregon.
 He also spent his time painting and studying French and Spanish.
 In 1972, then-governor Tom McCall commuted Ray's sentence after he requested "to be a free man before I die".
-Ray DeAutremont died in a Eugene nursing home on December 20, 1984 at the age of 84.
+Ray DeAutremont died in a Eugene nursing home on December 20, 1984, at the age of 84.

 All three DeAutremont brothers are buried next to their mother in Belcrest Memorial Cemetery in Salem, Oregon.

-Trivia

-It is possible that the robbery inspired the opening train robbery and murder scenes in the 1949 movies White Heat and Special Agent.